Connect with us

 A minute’s respect was held before their Fenix Trophy win over Llantwit Major on Tuesday night, while tributes from across the game have flooded in.

-Vice-chairman Paul Millington, who was also a key part of the club coming into existence, said: “He certainly had a stubborn streak and so when it came to righting the wrong of the borough losing its club he had the bit between his teeth.
+Vice-chairman Paul Millington, who was also a key part of the club coming into existence, said: “He certainly had a stubborn streak and so when it came to righting the wrong of the borough losing its football club he had the bit between his teeth.

 “It wasn’t just his desire to put things right that made this fight ultimately successful, it was also his ability to bring people with him and reason with those who objected to the road taken.
 He did that through his wonderful personality.